cowshed

 Categories

-A contract milker is a self-employed dairy farmer managing the farm and is paid a set amount of the milk income and required to cover a set number of expenses.
+A contract milker is a self-employed dairy farmer responsible for managing the farm and earning a share of the milk income, while covering designated expenses.
+To navigate this role successfully, here are some essential considerations:

 • How is the income calculated?
 Is this a fixed dollar amount per kgMS or is a percentage received directly from the milk supplier or a combination of the two?